shawna-p/mysterious-messenger/docs/Beginner's-Guide.md

 This is where the program will go when the player hits the Start button.
 It tells the program which route to start the player on (in this case, `my_new_route` from earlier), and then sets up a chatroom.

 `call chat_begin('morning')` tells the program to set up the chatroom with the "morning" background.
-For more information, see [[Creating a Chatroom]].
+For more information, see [Creating a Chatroom](Creating-a-Chatroom.md).

 `play music mystic_chat` tells the program to play the "mystic_chat" music in the background.
 The usual Ren'Py method of playing music has been overwritten with this method, which supports audio captions.
-For more information, see [[Adding Music and SFX]].
+For more information, see [Adding new Audio](Adding-new-Audio.md).

 `call enter(u)` and `call exit(u)` display messages like "Unknown has entered the chatroom".
-For more information, see [[Useful Chatroom Functions]].
+For more information, see [Useful Chatroom Functions](Useful-Chatroom-Functions.md).

 `jump chat_end` tells the program that the chatroom is over.
 Typically it will show the Save & Exit screen to the player and return them to the chatroom hub or timeline screen.